SebMigas/Mindfull-Mind/README.md

 - the code to make header and social media taken and adjusted from Love Running project
 - The code for the hamburger menu was sourced from https://alvarotrigo.com/blog/hamburger-menu-css/
+- The code for back to top button was sourced from https://www.w3schools.com/
 ---

 ## Technologies used